 The state of New York’s plans to be carbon neutral by 2050 is driving NYC’s green building movement.
 The initiatives target all types of structures in the region, but their goals place a heavier emphasis on single and multifamily residences.
 This set of priorities are based on the results of a 2017 inventory which revealed residential buildings contribute up to two-thirds of the city’s overall carbon pollution.
 City and state-level officials passed new plans that put green construction and sustainable building methods at the forefront.
 The approved policies cover every corner of the housing market, not just for the metropolitan’s skyscrapers, but also for luxury single-family homes, student housing, and affordable housing units.

-Below are the top designers and architects that have contributed to New York City’s green building initiatives.
+Below are the top designers and green architects in New York.
 These firms have shaped the metro and its surrounding boroughs’ architectural landscapes through single-family and multi-family home designs that champion energy-efficiency, eco-friendly materials, and sustainable methods.
 The ranking is based on the architects’ activities relevant to the green housing movement, the accolades that they have earned over the years, their affiliations with industry organizations, their features in leading publications, and most importantly, the number and quality of green home designs that they have brought to life.

 53 Bridge St. Suite #611, Brooklyn NY 11201